Mitchell Krueger

-Mitchell Krueger (born January 12, 1994) is an American tennis player.

-Krueger has a career-high singles ranking by the Association of Tennis Professionals (ATP) of world No. 135, achieved on 18 July 2022.
-He also has a career-high ATP doubles ranking of world No. 173, achieved on 27 April 2015.
+Mitchell Krueger (born January 12, 1994) is an American professional tennis player.
+He has a career-high ATP singles ranking of world No. 135, achieved on 18 July 2022 and a doubles ranking of No. 173, achieved on 27 April 2015.

 Professional career

 Krueger received a wildcard into the 2012 US Open mixed doubles event, where he partnered fellow American Samantha Crawford, but lost in the first round.

-He made his ATP Tour main-draw debut and recorded first win when he qualified and defeated Benoît Paire for a first of two wins of his career at the 2017 Western & Southern Open and the 2018 BNP Paribas Open.
+He made his ATP Tour main-draw debut and recorded his first ATP win when he qualified and defeated Benoît Paire for a first of two wins of his career against this same player at the 2017 Western & Southern Open and the 2018 BNP Paribas Open.

 He made his Grand Slam debut when he qualified into the main draw of the 2018 US Open.

-At the 2019 Australian Open, Krueger qualified for the first time at this major but lost to world No. 1, Novak Djokovic, in the first round.
+At the 2019 Australian Open, Krueger qualified for the first time at this Major but lost to world No. 1, Novak Djokovic, in the first round.

-His first Grand slam win was at the 2020 US Open where he defeated Pedro Sousa in the first round as a wildcard.
+His first Grand Slam win was at the 2020 US Open where he defeated Pedro Sousa in the first round as a wildcard.

+He received a wildcard for the inaugural edition of the 2022 Dallas Open.

-At the 2022 Delray Beach Open, he reached the second round, defeating Jordan Thompson for his fourth ATP Tour-level win before losing to third seed Grigor Dimitrov.
+The following week at the 2022 Delray Beach Open, he reached the second round as a qualifier, defeating Jordan Thompson for his fourth ATP Tour-level win before losing to third seed Grigor Dimitrov.